Team-Mongeese/bucket-list-client/README.md

     - **Do Not Fork And Clone**
     - Click the "Clone or Download" button and select "Download Zip".
-1. Move to the `wdi/projects` directory, then unzip the template directory with `unzip /Users/<user-name>/Downloads/browser-template-master.zip`.
+1. Move to the `wdi/projects` directory, then unzip the template directory with `unzip /Users/<user-name>/Downloads/demo-client-master.zip`.
-1. Rename the template directory from `browser-template-master` to `<project-name>-client`.
+1. Rename the template directory from `demo-client-master` to `<project-name>-client`.
 1. Empty [`README.md`](README.md) and fill with your own content.
-1. Replace all instances of `ga-wdi-boston.browser-template` with the name of your project.
+1. Replace all instances of `ga-wdi-boston.demo-client` with the name of your project.
     - You can search for all instances of text in Atom by pressing `commant + shift + f` on Mac or `ctrl + shift + f` on WSL.